Lyndon Lea: Personal life

 In a personal capacity, Lea is an active supporter and advocate for Not For Sale, a charity that raises awareness of modern day slavery.

-In August 2015, Lea married long-time girlfriend, model Sophie Dickens, whom he met at a charity polo match in 2010.
+In August 2015, Lea married long-time girlfriend, model Sophie Dickens, whom he met at a charity polo match in 2010 when she was 18 and he was 41.

 Lea is an avid polo player.
-His team Zacara, is named after his children.
-In July 2011 Zacara won the Veuve Clicquot Gold Cup for the British Open Polo Championship, at Cowdray Park, West Sussex.
+In July 2011 his team won the Veuve Clicquot Gold Cup for the British Open Polo Championship, at Cowdray Park, West Sussex.
 The following April, Lea's team also won the U.S. Open Polo Championship.
 In 2013, Lea's team again won the U.S. Open Championships, achieving back-to-back victories.
 This was followed later in 2013 by an undefeated sweep of the UK season in which Lea's team won the Queen's Cup and again won the Veuve Clicquot Gold Cup for the British Open Championship.
 In 2014, Zacara once again won the prestigious Cartier Queen's Cup.
 Lea owns a polo ranch in Santa Barbara, California where he has reportedly hosted several lavish summer parties at his Californian beach house which have included entertainment from acts such as Cirque du Soleil and beautiful women.

 Lea also studies Brazilian jiu-jitsu.
+Now under Leigh Remedios.